All Episodes

 In the United States of America.

-Okay, all this health care talk reminds me, folks.
+Okay, all this healthcare talk reminds me, folks.

-Uh put put some time and interest into your membership to the Heritage Foundation.
+Put some time and interest into your membership to the Heritage Foundation.

 The Heritage Foundation is leading the charge in exposing the details of this takeover.

-It's it's it's worse than you know.
+It's worse than you know.

-One visit to AskHeritage.org will give you access to their analysis of how Nancy Pelosi's bill will actually cost this country some 2.4 trillion over the next decade, not the 900 billion that has been widely reported.
+One visit to askheritage.org will give you access to their analysis of how Nancy Pelosi's bill will actually cost this country some $2.4 trillion over the next decade, not the $900 billion that has been widely reported.

 For example, this mammogram business.

-Particularly if you have family history of this.
+And if you want it, you should get it, particularly if you have family history of this.

 And competition would keep the price down.